Kevinpgalligan/KevingalWebsite/pages/blog/darts.md

      alt="Some darts scattered 'randomly' across a dartboard." class="centered">

-This thought put an idea in her head.
-If the darts were aimed at random, it would be like sampling random points from the dartboard's frame.
+This gave her an idea.
+If the darts were aimed at random, it would be like sampling random points from the dartboard's wooden frame.
 And couldn't that sample be used to estimate the area of the dartboard itself?
+If a fraction $`f`$ of the darts landed on the dartboard, and the area of the wooden frame was $`A`$, then she'd expect the area of the dart board to be roughly $`fA`$.

 The dartboard was taking up some fraction $`f`$ of the frame's area, so the area of the dartboard was $`fA`$.
 The frame's surface area, $`A`$, could be calculated by measuring its sides and multiplying them together, since it was a square.
 Then, if 7 out of 10 darts hit the dartboard, she could estimate its area to be $`A(7/10)`$ of the frame.
 And wouldn't that be a neat little experiment?

 Just as she was about to run off in search of measuring tape, another thought occurred to her.
 Since the area of a circle is $`\pi r^2`$, couldn't she also use her experiment to estimate π?
 If the frame had sides of length $`x`$, then its area would be $`A=x\times x=x^2`$.
 The dartboard's radius would be about half the width of the frame, or $`r=x/2`$.
 And if a fraction $`f`$ of her darts hit the circle, her estimate of the area would be $`fA=fx^2=\pi (x/2)^2`$.
 Her estimate of π would then be: